QuickBox/lshell/README.md

 ----------------
 If you want to contribute to this project, please do not hesitate.
 Open an issue and, if possible, send a pull request.

 Please use the original github for all requests: https://github.com/ghantoos/lshell/issues as I am only maintaining this fork to keep the project alive.
-I will occasionally merge in changes from the original repo, but I will not be actively developing this fork unless there is a need to do so.
+I will occasionally check the issues/PR there and work on them **here** as time permits.
+I am not taking any credit for this project, nor am I offering any support for it.
+I am simply keeping it alive and making any necessary adjustments for those who wish to use it.

 Cheers